sabahtalateh/gic/readme.md

 ### ID

-To create an instances of one struct with different parameters `gic.ID` is used.
-After creation use `gic.WithID` to get component by ID
+To be able to have an instances of one struct with different parameters `gic.ID` is used.
+After `gic.Init` use `gic.WithID` to get component by ID

 ```go
 package internal